-In 2022 we bought Environmentally Friendly Electricity from Nordic hydropower plants.
+In 2023 we utilized Environmentally Friendly Electricity from Nordic hydropower plants and wind energy.
 This way we will be doing our part by helping setting focus on the need for sustainable energy.

 When we use electricity from renewable energy sources, we make it more attractive to produce sustainable energy.